Global-Chem/global-chem/paper.md

 To implement `Global-Chem` we selected a coding language that has the ability to write easy objects for particpants to understand; Python [10.5555/159351][@Cooke:1989-5].

 ![Language organized by category and functionality .\label{fig:figure_2}](https://raw.githubusercontent.com/Sulstice/global-chem/master/images/figures/figure_2.png){ width=100% }

-Python was also chosen because of it's distribution infrastructure that allows for easy installation of objects available on the cloud.
-This allows `Global-Chem` to function as a highly accessible tool that will allow users to readily access the chemical lists as well as to add content thereby continuosly expanding its utility.

 # Methodology and Implementation